THE 3 PILLARS OF FIREFIGHTER PEAK PERFORMANCE

 pillar #3: Performance Training

 Firefighting isn’t like other jobs, so your training shouldn’t be like other workouts.
 If you’re just lifting weights without a plan, you’re leaving your performance to chance.
-A structured, firefighter-specific training system ensures you’re ready for whatever the job throws at you.

-Firefighting beats up the body, but you don’t have to accept pain, injuries, and burnout as part of the job.
 The 3 Pillars of Firefighter Peak Performance help you stay strong, sharp, and ready—not just today, but for your entire career.

 Take a second to rate yourself from 1-10 in these areas: